plugintegal/android_mvvm_starter/README.md

-## Very Very Basic Starter
+## Very Basic Starter with Parameter in ViewModel
-It is just an app with increment and decrement feature.

-## Notes
-In the newest version, ViewModelFactory is mandatory even you are not passing parameter to ViewModel
+Sometimes we need parameter in viewModel, so we passed it via ViewModelFactory